cherylliao/StoryHub/packages/personal-blog-minimal/content/blog/a-peek-into/index.md

 ---
-title: This is ecommerce!
+title: Monster Search!
-date: '2019-10-08'
+date: '2020-02-14'
-description: 'fully scalable ecommerce'
+description: 'API with search'
-tags: ['react', 'database', 'ecommerce']
+tags: ['react', 'search', 'api']
 cover: './preview.jpg'
 ---

-This is an ecommerce application running on MongoDB backend.
-Secure login authorizations only allow registered users access.
-Admin has private routes and dashboard to monitor products and traffic.
-Products can be searched based on price and categories.
-Comes with cart for checking out.
-Written in React Hooks in the functional paradigm.
+This is a search application that fetches monster information from an API then lay them out in card format.
+Demonstrate component architecture in React.js.
+Search bar enables users to search for certain monsters.

-<a href="http://178.128.101.192">Check out the live demo</a>
+<a href="https://cherylliao.github.io/monsters-search/">Check out the live demo</a>